 Rather than writing a detailed summary of the book, I’m simply going to link to an already existing summary written by Dr. John D. Eigenauer: Summary of the Geography of Thought (this document is no longer available, but an archived copy can be found here).
 Although it’s very hard to compress all the arguments of the book into a summary of less than 2000 words, this is still a very good attempt.
 Of course, it won’t detail empirical support or illustrate with examples, but it should definitely be enough to let you decide if you think the book is worth reading.
 If you feel very brave, there is a Chinese translation called 思维的版图.

-If you don’t want to read the summary linked to above, here’s my summary of the summary.
+Here’s my attempt at a much shorter summary.
 It’s merely here to give you a rough idea what the book is about, so it won’t serve as a good starting point for discussions about the actual book:

-In summary, the book starts in ancient Greece and China, discussing how the predominant philosophies, discussing the individualism (personal agency) of the West in contrast to the collectivism (collective agency) of the East.
+In summary, the book starts in ancient Greece and China, comparing dominant trends in philosophy and discussing the individualism (personal agency) of the West in contrast to the collectivism (collective agency) of the East.
 The Greeks tried to understand things as linear, simple and rule-bound, as objects devoid of context, whereas the Chinese regarded the world as a complex place in constant flux, with objects best understood by their relationship to each other, rather than as separate entities.

 Then, the book moves into the present day, looking at how East Asians and Westerns perceive the self in contrast to the collective, using numerous studies to support the claim that East Asians are more interdependent than Westerners, who tend to be more individualistic.
 The key concept in East Asia is harmony, where collective goals are held as more important than individual goals.